 - Semiautomatic, centerfire shotgun that features a revolving cylinder.

-What Are The Restrictions On Owning A Registered Assault Rifle?
+What Are The Restrictions on Owning a Registered Assault Rifle?

-If you own and have registered your assault rifle with the Department of Justice, there still exist certain conditions that you must meet in order to avoid breaking the law.
+If you own and have registered your assault rifle with the Department of Justice, you must still meet certain conditions to avoid breaking the law.
+You may possess the firearm under these conditions:

 - The weapon can be used at specific gun clubs or shooting ranges.